The 2020 Apis Fund is Now Closed

-The Gund Institute invites proposals for the Apis Fund, which supports research and conservation of vital bee pollinators.
+The Gund Institute Apis Fund supports research and conservation of vital bee pollinators.

 The Apis Fund catalyzes projects that support wild and managed bee pollinators, which are essential for the world’s food supply – and Vermont agriculture – but experiencing steep declines from climate change, disease, pesticides, and habitat loss.

 Proposals can address the ecology, economics, management or cultural importance of pollinators and pollination through research, conservation, training, collaboration or outreach.